spiderwebramen/SetWindowOnTopUtil/README.md

 # SetWindowOnTopUtil
+> yoinked from [PowerToys' Always on Top](https://learn.microsoft.com/en-us/windows/powertoys/always-on-top) and make it worse xd
 A simple, single-executable utility for setting an application window to always on top for Windows

 ## Installation / Getting Started